urban-tep/DDF-SDD/source/groups/group___tep_application.rst

 Thematic Application over OWS data model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*This section shall further describe how the component uses the OWS Context model to represent the dataset collections, the services, maps, features layers...*
+This component uses extensively :ref:`OWS Context <group___o_w_s_context>` model to represent the dataset collections, the services, maps, features layers and combine them together fefining therefore:

+- data AOI and limits
+- data constraints with the processing services
+- processing services predefintion (default values, massive processing extent...)
+- map backgroungs, feature layers and other functions
+- special functions such as benchmarking or special widgets

 It depends on other components as